BoskoD/TaskManagementPortal/README.md

 2. Task name
 3. Task description

+“Project” – is an instance which contains at least 3 fields listed below:
+1. Id
+2. Project name
+3. Code base

 ### Solution
 We should have the ability to easily add new fields in Task entity.
 Each task should be a part of only one project.
 Project – is an instance which contains name, id and code (and also keep Tasks entities).